cwshugg/dimrod/README.md

 services that provide me with some sort of functionality.
 Each service:

 * Runs a machine-local process that periodically performs its job, *and*
-* Exposes a HTTP API to my home network for communication (with built-in authentication).
+* Exposes an HTTP API to my home network for communication (with built-in authentication).

 These services are implemented in Python and will process authenticated requests